iconify/website/docs/libraries/tools/import/index.md

 All functions listed below are asynchronous.
 Most functions create `[type]IconSet` instances.

 Before using Iconify Tools, you should be aware that package is opinionated.
-Certain tags are not allowed and will fail import.
+Certain SVG elements are not allowed and will cause import to fail.
 See [SVG import limitations](../tags.md).

 ### Async

+Most functions are asynchronous.

 `include libraries/tools/async`